 Tips for accent reduction practice in daily life:

 Talk to yourself

 Working at home alone?
 Or even in a room alone?
 Narrate to yourself (or your pet) as you go about your daily activities.
 Exaggerate, correct yourself and have fun.
 This is a great low-pressure way to build muscle memory.

 Yes, including the one where you stick your tongue out.
 It only takes a minute and only your mirror has to know!

 Similar to #1 but without having to think about what you say.
 Start with 30 seconds’ reading aloud of a couple of paragraphs from a book or article, a poem…or your own work emails (great for using the words you’re likely to say most often in real life).

 Like #1 but recorded – record yourself talking about your day for 30 seconds.
 This is particularly useful when you listen to and assess yourself afterwards.

 As above – great for checking your position of a particular vowel or consonant (compare it with my demo videos).

 Every day, pick one vowel or consonant to focus on.
 Let the others slide for that day and be meticulous about that one.
 Change to another one the next day.

-In your next online meeting, make sure you use one or two words which contain your sound of the day (see #6).
+In your next online meeting, use one or two words that contain your sound of the day (see #6).